gengkev/thyroxine/README.md

 thyroxine
 =========

 Unofficial Android client for TJ Iodine.
 Currently in development.
 There's a lot to be done!

-Check out the wiki to the right!
-There's a [roadmap of features](https://github.com/gengkev/thyroxine/wiki/Roadmap).
+See the [Roadmap](https://github.com/gengkev/thyroxine/wiki/Roadmap).

-Also you should probably also check out [Iolite](https://github.com/el1t/Iolite) which is pretty cool.
+You should probably also check out [Iolite](https://github.com/el1t/Iolite) which is pretty cool, and despite its shortfalls, it's a lot more usable at the moment.

+I wrote the unofficial [iodine-api-docs](https://github.com/gengkev/iodine-api-docs), which started on this wiki.
+But now it looks like we're moving to Ion, which does have a nicer api (#18), but requires re-implementing tons of stuff.

 ## Contributing

-If you would like to contribute feel free to do so or just shoot me an email whenever :c
+If you would like to contribute, feel free to submit pull requests and things, seriously.
+I have no idea what I'm doing.

-Help improve the super rad [Iodine API documentation](https://github.com/gengkev/thyroxine/wiki/Iodine-API-Documentation) on the wiki!
-It's getting kind of long, which is annoying.
-Probably because too much ranting.
-But it's still better than scouring the Iodine source code.